Two-parameter families of matrix product operator integrals of motion in Heisenberg spin chains: Preliminaries

 where vertical lines represent \emph{physical indices} $n,m$ and horizontal lines represent \emph{virtual indices} $\alpha,\beta$.
 Connecting lines between diagrams corresponds to contracting the tensor index.
 The tensor diagram of the matrix product operator $\mathcal{M}$ with periodic boundary conditions reads

-\subsubsection{Main equation}
+\subsection{Main equation}

-Heisenberg model Hamiltonians [\cref{eq:hamiltonians}] consist of nearest-neighbour interactions and each Hamiltonian $H$ is decomposed as $H = \sum_{j} H_{j,j+1}$, where $H_{j,j+1}$ is local term acting of two sites $j,j+1$.
-Recently, Paul Fendley, Sascha Gehrmann, Eric Vernier and Frank Verstraete proposed to study a simple sufficient condition for MPO integrals of motion \cite{Fendley_2025}: for all sites $j$, for local Hamiltonian term $H_{j,j+1}$ and operator matrices $\mathcal{A}_j$ there should exist operator matrices $\mathcal{E}_j$ called \emph{error terms} satisfying
+Heisenberg model Hamiltonians [Eq.~\eqref{eq:hamiltonians}] consist of nearest-neighbour interactions and each Hamiltonian $H$ is decomposed as $H = \sum_{j} H_{j,j+1}$, where $H_{j,j+1}$ is local term acting of two sites $j,j+1$.
+Recently, Paul Fendley, Sascha Gehrmann, Eric Vernier and Frank Verstraete proposed to study a simple sufficient condition for MPO integrals of motion \cite{Fendley_2025}: for all sites $j$ with operator matrices $\mathcal{A}_j$ on them, there should exist operator matrices $\mathcal{E}_j$ called \emph{error terms} satisfying